Orchestration — Causal Operations Atlas

-The dashboard now pairs a Control Tower Snapshot (fleet readiness and capability coverage) with My Active Orchestrations and DAG run explorer panels.
+The dashboard Causal Operations Atlas pairs an attention rail (live questions and approvals) with a causal canvas (run cards, DAGs, and Trace Lab) and a docked task drawer.
 It shows live task state pulled from each connected planner, and action buttons queue commands the planner picks up within a couple of seconds.

 How it fits together